Chingu-cohorts/devgaido_devops/README.md

 and load balancing.
 - Docker: Docker containers house devGaido's application components that make devGaido easier to deploy and manage.
-- Gulp: Gulp scripts are used to automate devops operations such as backups, monitoring, and administrator alerting and notification.
+- Bash: Bash scripts are used to automate devops operations such as backups, monitoring, and administrator alerting and notification.

 ### Backup & Recovery